sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>glibc-doc</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Documentation for GNU libc
+Short desc    : Documentation for GNU libc
 URL          : http://www.gnu.org/software/glibc/
-Лицензия     : LGPLv2+ and LGPLv2+ with exceptions and GPLv2+ and GPLv2+ with exceptions and BSD and Inner-Net and ISC and Public Domain and GFDL
+License      : LGPLv2+ and LGPLv2+ with exceptions and GPLv2+ and GPLv2+ with exceptions and BSD and Inner-Net and ISC and Public Domain and GFDL
-Описание     : The glibc-doc package contains The GNU C Library Reference Manual in info
+Descript     : The glibc-doc package contains The GNU C Library Reference Manual in info
              : format.
 Additional package documentation is also provided.
 ```